-These Java bindings allow the communication with C/C++ applications by using MPI or PVM.
+In this line it is meaningful to provide Java bindings for the existing standards, like MPI, and other libraries that have been widely used, like PVM.
 The idea is not to replace all the software written in traditional languages with new Java programs.
-On the contrary, the access to standard libraries is essential not only for performance reasons, but also for software engineering considerations: it would allow existing Fortran and C code to be reused at a reduced cost when writing new applications in Java.
+By the contrary, the access to standard libraries is essential not only for performance reasons, but also for software engineering considerations: it would allow existing Fortran and C code to be reused at virtually no extra cost when writing new applications in Java.